 Answer: Go to www.seemeteach.com, and under Plans and Pricing, you will find the link for registration and payment for a school or a teacher preparation plan.
-The class leader or the administrator who sets up the account can participate in the group, and they are not counted toward the number of paid slots for their group.
+The leader of the class or the administrator who sets up the account can, of course, participate in the group, and they are not counted toward the number of paid slots for their group.
 At the time of registration, they need to know and enter how many paid accounts (teachers or other administrators) they wish to have in their group and the group members' emails.

-FAQ: What do I do if I have a group consisting of the clinical experience supervisor and 25 fieldwork students, and I want to add four more fieldwork students and cooperating teachers to my group?
+FAQ: What do I do if I have a group consisting of a clinical experience supervisor and 25 fieldwork students, and I want to add four more fieldwork students and cooperating teachers to my group?

 Answer: At this time, email doc@seemeteach.com and let them know how many more users to add to your group account.
-Include the name of the institution, department, program, group leader or administrator's name, the email used for the group SMT account, and a phone number.
+Include the institution's name, department, program, the group leader or administrator's name, the email used for the group SMT account, and a phone number.
 SMT will add those additional slots to your account and invoice the administrator for the change in registration.